-Leaflet distribution in Greater London
+Leaflet Distribution in London

 As a result, this study shows us that the majority of people receiving advertising mail read the message.
-Then, we can conclude that the message has an impact for an average of 1 out 10 messages sent.

 Promote a business

 - Attempt to boost the sales: Established businesses use this method in order to reach potential customers.
 The outcome expected is to get new enquiries by reaching prospects with a leaflet.
 The flyer contains the main information regarding the offer, some in-depth details about it, contact details and sometimes, a call-to-action.

 - Generate awareness about a new business: Some new businesses use this way of advertising in order to let people know about their new business.
 In general, this method is used by new local business such as gym, restaurants, shops.
 This method is also used by new start-ups launching a new service locally or nationwide such as a rental cars app, online investment platform, online comparative.

 - Inviting people to try a new offer: It's when businesses are already established and trying to inform their customers or prospects that they released a new product or service.

 - Staying in top-of-mind: Some companies, small or big, decide to distribute flyers in a regular basis, just for trying to keep the attention of their targets.
 It's usually operated through door drops or business drops.